 Track your results from the starting point by creating graphs to show the progress your team has made.

-Graphs can be easily visually interpreted, so it will be easy for both you, and all your team, to see when you're improving the most and when you're improving the least.
+Graphs can be easily visually interpreted, so it will be easy for both you and all your team, to see when you're improving the most and when you're improving the least.

 Finally, ask your team how they feel.
+You can also implement icebreaker games which help with team bonding.

 This will provide you with the most valuable, useful and insightful information as to how your team feel the team building activities have changed their effectiveness.